 What this and other creeds don’t do very well is explain who or what their authors thought these three manifestations of God were.
 This one says God the Father was the Creator of heaven and earth.
 And that Jesus Christ was His only “son”.
 These are descriptions of roles, to some degree, as is the mention of the Holy Spirit in conceiving Jesus in Mary.
 But other than that, we don’t learn anything insightful about any of them.

 However, if you look at some of the writings and debates of the authors of these early creeds, you do find a helpful idea, and that is the idea labelled homoousios, meaning ‘of the same substance or essence’.
-For me, this, along with Jesus’ statement in John 10:30, “I and the Father are One”, was the beginning of wisdom.
+For me, this, along with Jesus’ statement in John 10:30 “I and the Father are One”, is the beginning of wisdom.